dd9jn/rfc4880bis/crypto-refresh.md

    If the hash function outputs "message too long," output "message too long" and stop.

 2. Using the list in {{version-three-sig}}, produce an ASN.1 DER value for the hash function used.
-   Let T be the full hash prefix from {{version-three-sig}}, and let tLen be the length in octets of T.
+   Let T be the full hash prefix from the list, and let tLen be the length in octets of T.

 3. If emLen < tLen + 11, output "intended encoded message length too short" and stop.